Whistleblower Policy

 • the discloser suffers from or is threatened with detriment for making a disclosure; or

-• the discloser seeks legal advice of legal representation about the operation of the whistleblower protections under the Corporations Act.
+• the discloser seeks legal advice or legal representation about the operation of the whistleblower protections under the Corporations Act.

-While an eligible whistleblower can make a disclosure directly to any eligible recipient[1], the School encourages them to make a disclosure in writing by:
+While an eligible whistleblower can make a disclosure directly to any eligible recipient, the School encourages them to make a disclosure in writing to the Principal, via email principal@loreto.nsw.edu.au.

-If it is not appropriate for the disclosure to be made to the Principal, the eligible whistleblower is encouraged to make the disclosure, in writing, to the Deputy Principal, via email at deputyprincipal@loreto.nsw.edu.au who will immediately report to the Chair of the School Board.
+If it is not appropriate for the disclosure to be made to the Principal, the eligible whistleblower is encouraged to make the disclosure, in writing, to the Board Chair, via email boardchair@loreto.nsw.edu.au.

-Where a disclosure is made to an eligible recipient who is not the Principal (i.e. Board member, senior manager, auditor, or member of an audit team) then subject to the confidentiality protections set out in Section 7 below, it will generally be passed onto the Principal and dealt with in accordance with Section 6 below.
+Where a disclosure is made to an eligible recipient who is not the Principal, then subject to the confidentiality protections set out at Section 3.7 below, it will generally be passed onto the Principal and dealt with in accordance with Section 3.6 below.

-Disclosures may also qualify for protection if they are made to the Australian Securities and Investments Commission (ASIC), the Australian Prudential Regulation Authority (APRA) or a prescribed Commonwealth authority, or if an eligible whistleblower makes a disclosure to a legal practitioner to obtain advice about the operation of the whistleblower provisions.
+Disclosures may also qualify for protection if they are made to ASIC, APRA or a prescribed Commonwealth authority, or if an eligible whistleblower makes a disclosure to a legal practitioner to obtain advice about the operation of the whistleblower provisions.

 Eligible whistleblowers who make a 'public interest disclosure' or an 'emergency disclosure' also qualify for protection.

-An eligible whistleblower can disclose to a member of Parliament or a journalist only if the information has been previously disclosed to ASIC, APRA or a prescribed Commonwealth authority, and:
+An eligible whistleblower may make a public interest disclosure to a member of Parliament or a journalist only if the information has been previously disclosed to ASIC, APRA or a prescribed Commonwealth authority, and:

-• at least 90 days has passed since the time of the first disclosure to ASIC, APRA or a prescribed Commonwealth authority; and
+• at least 90 days have passed since the eligible whistleblower made the first disclosure to ASIC, APRA or a prescribed Commonwealth authority; and

 • the eligible whistleblower does not have reasonable grounds to believe action is being, or has been, taken to address the information in the disclosure; and